AnthonyAvallone10/assignment2--AA-/README.md

 In my .do file, I

 	- captured the log
-	- imported the penguins CVS file
+	- imported the penguins CSV file
 	- cleaned the data set restringing variables and replacing missing values
 	- Ran three descriptive statistics summarizing main data of the penguins for species, sex and island